Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Think of assessment techniques as tools in a toolkit: each serves a specific purpose, and skilled educators know which to reach for at different points in the learning process.
-Don't just memorize definitions—know what problem each assessment type solves and when it's most appropriately used.
-Understanding the underlying logic will help you tackle any FRQ scenario thrown your way.
+Don't just memorize definitions.
+Know what problem each assessment type solves and when it's most appropriately used.

 The timing of an assessment determines its purpose.
 Assessments conducted at different points in instruction yield different types of information and serve distinct educational goals.

-Compare: Formative vs. Summative Assessment—both measure learning, but formative assessment is for learning (ongoing feedback) while summative is of learning (final judgment).
-If an FRQ asks about improving instruction mid-unit, formative is your answer; if it asks about evaluating program effectiveness, go summative.
+Compare: Formative vs. Summative Assessment.
+Both measure learning, but formative assessment is for learning (ongoing feedback) while summative is of learning (final judgment).
+If a question asks about improving instruction mid-unit, formative is your answer.
+If it asks about evaluating program effectiveness, go summative.

 Different assessment methods capture different types of knowledge and skills.
 The format you choose determines what abilities students can actually demonstrate.

-Compare: Performance-Based vs. Authentic Assessment—both require demonstration rather than selection, but authentic assessment specifically emphasizes real-world relevance.
-A lab report is performance-based; designing an actual experiment to solve a community problem is authentic.
+Compare: Performance-Based vs. Authentic Assessment.
+Both require demonstration rather than selection, but authentic assessment specifically emphasizes real-world relevance.
+A lab report is performance-based; designing an actual experiment to solve a community water quality problem is authentic.
+There's overlap between these two categories, but the distinction matters.

 The source of evaluation affects both the learning process and the type of feedback students receive.
 Shifting evaluation responsibility can develop metacognitive skills and collaborative learning.

-Compare: Peer Assessment vs. Teacher Observation—both provide feedback, but peer assessment develops student evaluative skills while observation keeps evaluation with the teacher.
-Peer assessment promotes collaboration; observation captures authentic, unfiltered behavior.
+Compare: Peer Assessment vs. Teacher Observation.
+Both provide feedback, but peer assessment develops student evaluative skills while observation keeps evaluation with the teacher.
+Peer assessment promotes collaboration and self-awareness; observation captures authentic, unfiltered behavior.

 These tools enhance the quality and consistency of other assessment methods.
-They don't stand alone but make other assessments more valid and reliable.
+They don't stand alone as assessment types but make other assessments more valid and reliable.

 | Concept | Best Examples |